 Scenario 1: The Simpler Approach

-- Step 1: Calculate the total stock and safety stock for the two or more locations that you have currently.
+- Step 1: Calculate the total stock and safety stock for the two or more locations you currently have.

-- Step 2: Find a similar item with a very similar demand that is stocked at few locations.
+- Step 2: Find a similar item with a very similar demand stocked at a few locations.

 Then calculate the difference.
 You have to use real data because any assumption is going to change based upon the specific math.
 This is ok as a first cut, but it is not going to be very accurate.